rbslandau/schreiner_calib/README.md

-Repo for the publication "Sampling rates for passive samplers exposed a short pulse exposure of 42 organic pesticides"
+Repo for the publication "Sampling rates for passive samplers exposed to a short pulse exposure of 42 organic pesticides"
 ====================================================================================================================

 This repo contains the R code and data for the related publication submitted to Environmental Pollution.